athanasiosem/betterread/README.md

 Click on the "Load unpacked" button and select the directory where you unzipped the extension.
 The betterread extension is now installed.

 # Usage
+To use the extension just click on the extension icon to toggle it on or off.

 ![screen_capture](https://github.com/athanasiosem/betterread/blob/main/images/screencap.gif?raw=true)

 <div align="center">